sam4llis/Plugin-Price-Scraper/README.md

 # UPDATE: 21/01/2022

 I have now gathered approximately three months of data (November 2021 - January 2022) and the data shows some promising results as to how Universal Audio plug-ins fluctuate in price.
 At the moment, I am learning the [Angular](https://angular.io) framework in the hopes of building a website displaying this information for the audio community.
-This will be a work-in-process throughout 2022.
+This will be a work-in-progress throughout 2022.